Fig 1

 paddle-like, and the claws long and thick.

-It is believed to be omnivorous, probably feeding on fallen fruits and other
+It appears to be highly omnivorous, probably feeding on fallen fruits and other

 plant matter, as well as fish and other available vertebrates.